Leave comments or report a bug

 Seawall and foreshore works - Esplanade, Golden Beach

-A degraded section of the seawall between Jellicoe and Nelson Streets is being rebuilt.
+A degraded section of the seawall between Jellicoe and Nelson Streets is being rebuilt and the footpath and adjacent parkland raised.

-This work is now underway and is scheduled to be completed in August 2024, weather and site conditions permitting.
+This work is progressing and is scheduled to be completed in late October 2024, weather and site conditions permitting.

 The project will help protect the parkland and footpath from damage caused by storm surges, high tides and erosion.
 It includes: